Horror anime are some of the least common in the industry, statistically. Especially compared to

 Paprika is a weird horror anime by Madhouse studios.
-I seen a comment describe it as “what it feels like to be on LSD” or some other drug that gets you high.
+I saw a comment describing it as “what it feels like to be on LSD” or some other drug that gets you high.

-Paprika is the character with red hair, who only appears within people’s dreams.
+Paprika is a character with red hair, who only appears in people’s dreams.
 And seems to help them.

 The plot centers around a device that allows doctors to enter people’s dreams while still awake.

 I won’t say too much to avoid massive spoilers and the craziness of how everything connects down the line.
 But the anime might tickle your fancy.

 It’ll mess with your mind and leave you with questions.